Lok-Bros/tightknit/README.md

 bundle add tightknit
 ```

-If bundler is not being used to manage dependencies, install the gem by executing:
+If bundler is not being used to manage dependencies, install the gem with:

 ```bash
 gem install tightknit